 1. Lift to wake not working

 Some Redmi Note 9 Pro users reported issues with the Rise to wake feature.
-This feature is quite handy and definitely available on all contemporary Android devices, including the latest Redmi 9 lineup.
+This feature is quite handy and available on all contemporary Android devices, including the latest Redmi 9 lineup.

 Firstly, make sure that the feature is enabled.
 Navigate to Settings > Display and enable Rise to wake there.
 If it still doesn’t work, the problem is a system bug resolvable with a simple reboot.